Martha Mitchell: Watergate scandal

-June 1972 kidnapping, aftermath and vindication
+June 1972 kidnapping and vindication

 The following Thursday, June 22, Mitchell made a late-night phone call to Helen Thomas of United Press International, reportedly Mitchell's favorite reporter.
 Mitchell informed Thomas of her intention to leave her husband until he resigned from CRP.
 The phone call, however, abruptly ended.
 When Thomas called back, the hotel operator told her that Mitchell was "indisposed" and would not be able to talk.
 Thomas then called Mitchell's husband.
 Seemingly unconcerned, John Mitchell told Thomas "[Martha] gets a little upset about politics, but she loves me and I love her and that's what counts."

 In her subsequent report of the incident, Thomas said that it was apparent someone had taken the phone from Mitchell's hand and the woman could be heard saying "You just get away."
 Thomas's account was widely covered in the news, and many media outlets made efforts to find Mitchell for an interview.
 A few days later, Marcia Kramer, a veteran crime reporter of the New York Daily News, tracked Mitchell to the Westchester Country Club in Rye, New York.
 Kramer found "a beaten woman" who had "incredible" black and blue marks on her arms.

 In the first of many interviews, Mitchell related how in the week following the Watergate burglary, she had been held captive in that country club and it was King who had pulled the phone cord from the wall.
 After several attempts to escape from the balcony, she was physically accosted by five men and was left needing stitches.
 Herbert W. Kalmbach, Nixon's personal lawyer, was summoned to the hotel and he decided to call for a doctor to inject her with a tranquilizer.
 The incident left her fearing for her life.

 Although the Watergate burglary was the leading story, her reports were relegated to human-interest stories in major newspapers, including The Times, The Washington Post, and The New York Daily News.
 Nixon aides, to discredit Mitchell, told the press that she had a drinking problem, which was true.
 They suggested that she was convalescing in Silver Hill Hospital, a psychiatric facility in Connecticut.